6 Best Tennis Shoes in 2023

 Establishing superiority in durability among all the other tennis shoes we’ve tested, ASICS Gel Resolution 9 has utterly fascinated us.
 We discovered that this tennis shoe is the perfect pair for engaging fiercely on the court because apart from its first-rate quality, it is energy-efficient, protective, and extremely grippy!

 Moreover, we love that our feet are guarded from any impact caused by our forceful motions.
-This is all thanks to the effective shock absorption of the shoe.
-Unfortunately, when it comes to weight, Gel Resolution 9 bears slight heaviness.
+This is all thanks to the effective shock absorption brought by the heel and forefoot stack heights of 32.5 mm and 21.6 mm which only exhibited a 5.5% and 4.3% greater difference from their averages, respectively.
+Unfortunately, when it comes to weight, Gel Resolution 9 bears slight heaviness at 13.86 oz (393g), surpassing other tennis pairs' weight by 5.6%.
 If you prioritize a weightless feel in your tennis shoes, we suggest investing in other lightweight pairs.

 Pros